MiguelLoureiro98/TimeSeries/README.md

 - **Dependency-free**: at the moment, this library is completely dependency-free;
 - **Dynamic-memory-free**: every model provided by the library is implemented statically using templates and circular buffers;
 - **Compatibility**: as it makes no use of any board-specific instructions/features, this library should be compatible with almost every Arduino board;
 - **Support for multi-step forecasting**: the library supports recursive multi-step forecasting.
 Although only the recursive method is implemented directly, direct methods could of course be used by instantiating multiple models.
-See Sahoo et al. [1] for more details on these multi-step forecasting methods.
+See Sahoo et al. [[1]](#1) for more details on these multi-step forecasting methods.

-[1] Debashis Sahoo, Naveksha Sood, Usha Rani, George Abraham, Varun Dutt, and AD Dileep.
+<a id="1">[1]</a> Debashis Sahoo, Naveksha Sood, Usha Rani, George Abraham, Varun Dutt, and AD Dileep.
 Comparative analysis of multi-step time-series forecasting for network load dataset.
 In 2020 11th International Conference on Computing, Communication and Networking Technologies (ICCCNT), pages 1–7.
 IEEE, 2020.

 ## Supported models